akpgrnd/basketOne/README.md

 - Store Data in memory only

 # Security
 - This is a prototype, it only relies on http header X-Token to identify current user basket.
 Client application is expected to handle token securely.
+The header is validated and set in Middleware
+- Additional security check is added to API controller via ActionFilter
 - Services Checkout.Basket.API and Checkout.Basket.TokenService can be improved for additional security